Semantic Text Analysis for Detection of Compromised Accounts on Social Networks: Experimental Design

 \subsection{Dataset}

 Previous methods on compromised account detection either do not publish their datasets \cite{DBLP:conf/ndss/EgeleSKV13,vandam2017understanding,DBLP:conf/uss/ViswanathBCGGKM14} or the original text data is not fully recoverable due to restrictions of the social media platform or the deletion of user data \cite{karimiend2018e2e}.
 Therefore, meaningful evaluation is especially challenging in our setting.
-To circumvent this problem it has become common that account attacks are simulated \cite{gupta2013modeling,DBLP:journals/tifs/RuanWWJ16,DBLP:conf/enic/TrangJR15}.
-In similar fashion, we perform a simulation of account attacks, which allows us to compare different methods quantitatively to study their effectiveness.
+Since no dataset exists, we opted to follow existing practise~\cite{gupta2013modeling,DBLP:journals/tifs/RuanWWJ16,DBLP:conf/enic/TrangJR15,vandam2019you} and use a simulation method.
+We perform a simulation of account attacks, which allows us to compare different methods quantitatively to study their effectiveness.
 Any bias introduced by the simulation is unlikely to affect our conclusions as it is orthogonal to the methods that we study and we argue that such an evaluation strategy is adequate to perform a fair comparison of different methods.